legalimpurity/ZomatoRestaurantTracker/README.md

 - **ui**: View classes along with their corresponding ViewModel.
 - **utils**: Utility classes.

+#### Database Structure:
+- **Coordinates and list of ids**: Keeps ids of restaurants and co-ordinates.
+- **Restaurants**: List of Restaurants and their ids.
+- **Reviews**: Reviews of users on Restaurants.
+- **Users**: TODO : User information is being saved right now in the Reviews table only, because of lack of time.
+We could create another User table and keep userids inside Reviews table, that way we can reduce the data footprint of the app.

 #### Classes have been designed in such a way that it could be inherited and maximize the code reuse.

 ### Contributing to ZomatoRestaurantTracker